Reviews You Can Rely On

 Credit: Matt Lighthart

-The manual was simple but detailed, and we think it is enough for most users to get started.
-Additionally, at the time of publishing, a set of 12 videos are also included on their online support page for the M5C covering setup, adjustments, and replacements one may need.
+The manual was simple but detailed, and we think it is thorough enough for most users to get started.
+Additionally, an instructional video set is also included on their online support page for the M5C covering setup, adjustments, and replacements.
 A 1-year warranty for the printer itself is included with purchase, in addition to a 30-day money-back guarantee for any reason.
-All-in-all we're very happy with the effort made by AnkerMake on this front.
+All in all, we're very happy with the effort made by AnkerMake on this front.

 Should You Buy the AnkerMake M5C?